Yaribar/Yaribar/README.md

 ## Projects I've worked on.
+  -Updating...
   -Flight simulator graphical interface.
 The STM32F407VE Black Board card was used for data acquisition while an EVK1105 evaluation card with LCD screen was used for visualization.
 A joystick was used to control the position of the engines, as well as an IMU to obtain the orientation of the aircraft.
 SPI, LCD, ADC, TIMERS, DMA
   -Implementation of a virtual dashboard for real-time monitoring of electric car systems and its instrumentation.
 The variables were proccesed with a ESP32 microcontroler and sent through WiFi

 ## Certificates

-  -Introduction to Embedded Systems Software and Development Environments | University of Colorado Boulder -Embedded Software and Hardware Architecture | University of Colorado Boulder
+  -Mathematics for Machine Learning Specialization | Imperial College London -Introduction to Embedded Systems Software and Development Environments | University of Colorado Boulder -Embedded Software and Hardware Architecture | University of Colorado Boulder
 ## What I'm currently learning...
--Real-Time Embedded Systems | University of Colorado Boulder
+-Introduction to Machine Learning | Duke University